Solving particle-antiparticle and cosmological constant problems: Discussion

 \section{Discussion}

-We have shown that, at the present stage of universe (when semiclassical approximation is valid), the phenomenon of cosmological acceleration is simply a consequence of quantum theory in semiclassical approximation, and this conclusion has been made without involving models and/or assumptions the validity of which has not been unambiguously proved yet.
+We have shown that, at the present stage of the universe (when semiclassical approximation is valid), the phenomenon of cosmological acceleration is simply a {\it kinematical} consequence of quantum theory in semiclassical approximation, and this conclusion has been made without involving models and/or assumptions the validity of which has not been unambiguously proved yet.

 The concept of the cosmological constant $\Lambda$ has been originally defined in GR which is the purely classical (i.e., not quantum) theory.
-Here $\Lambda$ is the curvature of space-time background which, as noted in Secs. \ref{DirEq} and \ref{PoincareIRs} is a purely classical concept.
-Our consideration in Sec. \ref{explanation} does not involve GR, and the contraction parameter $R$ from dS invariant to Poincare invariant theory has nothing to do with the radius of dS space.
+Here $\Lambda$ is the curvature of space-time background which, as noted in Secs. \ref{DirEq} and \ref{PoincareIRs}, is a purely classical concept.
+Our consideration does not involve GR, and, as explained in Sec. \ref{symmetry}, the contraction parameter $R$ from dS invariant to Poincare invariant theory has nothing to do with the radius of dS space.

 However, in QFT, $\Lambda$ is interpreted as vacuum energy density, and the cosmological constant problem is described in a wide literature (see e.g. \cite{CC} and references therein).
 Usually, this problem is considered in the framework of Poincare invariant QFT of gravity on Minkowski space.
 This theory contains only one phenomenological parameter --- the gravitational constant $G$, and $\Lambda$ is defined by the vacuum expectation value of the energy-momentum tensor.
 The theory contains strong divergencies which cannot be eliminated because the theory is not renormalizable.
 The results can be made finite only with a choice of the cutoff parameter.
 Since $G$ is the only parameter in the theory, the usual choice of the cutoff parameter in momentum space is $\hbar/l_P$ where $l_P$ is the Plank length.
 Then, if $\hbar=c=1$, $G$ has the dimension $length^2$ and $\Lambda$ is of the order of $1/G$.
-This value is more than 120 orders of magnitude greater than the experimental one.
+This value is approximately by 122 orders of magnitude greater than the experimental one, and this situation is called vacuum catastrophe.
 It is discussed in a wide literature how the discrepancy with experiment can be reduced, but the problem remains.